evaneschneider/site/_posts/2016-12-19-Gresho-Test.markdown

 The Gresho vortex test is a notoriously difficult problem for grid-based (and SPH) codes.
 A rotating vortex is initialized such that the centrifugal force is balanced by the pressure gradient.
 The solution is time-independent.
 For these tests, I used the initial conditions described in Liska & Wendroff (2003).
-As you can see from the plot below, something still isn't right, because the vorticity is incorrect.

 <div style="text-align: center">
 <img src="{{ site.url }}assets/images/gresho_init.png">